"Direct evaluation" track

 Papers or projects posted in any other working paper (pre-print) series

-have tenured or ‘long term’ positions at well-known, respected universities or other research institutions, or
+having a tenured or ‘long term’ positions at well-known, respected universities or other research institutions, or

-are clearly not pursuing an academic career (e.g., the "partner at the aid agency running the trial").
+clearly not pursuing an academic career (e.g., the "partner at the aid agency running the trial").

-A possible exception to this exception: If the PhD student or untenured academic is otherwise clearly extremely high-performing by conventional metrics; e.g., an REStud "tourist" or someone with multiple published papers in top-5 journals.
+If the PhD student or untenured academic is otherwise clearly extremely high-performing by conventional metrics; e.g., an REStud "tourist" or someone with multiple published papers in top-5 journals.
 In such cases the paper might be considered eligible for direct evaluation.

 Last updated